 Apply for a nursing bursary

-- Review the nursing bursary checklist and make sure you have all the required documents.
+- Review application package to make sure you have all required documents.

 - Submit your application.